irrdnet/irrd/docs/admins/deployment.rst

 * ``--foreground`` makes the process run in the foreground.
 If ``log.logfile_path`` is not set, this also shows all log output in the terminal.
-* ``--uid=<user>`` makes the process run as a non-privileged user.
-However, this happens after binding to TCP ports, so setcap as listed below is the recommended method to drop privilege.

 IRRd can be stopped by sending a SIGTERM signal.